HPEG banner

 • Increases local energy security by producing electricity for local supply using a renewable energy resource while generating revenue by selling electricity to the local electrical grid;

 • Utilizes MSW and other high moisture content wastes to offset the use of expensive imported fossil fuels for generating electricity and heating.
-A single 105 GJ EnvirOcycler unit will offset the equivalent of more than USD 10 million in imported fossil fuels each month, assuming the price of oil is at USD 100 per barrel;
+A single 105 GJ EnvirOcycler unit will offset the equivalent of more than US$10 million in imported fossil fuels each month, assuming the price of oil is at around US$100 per barrel;

 • Reduces the direct production of greenhouse gases from electricity generation by offsetting the use of fossil fuels;